wiktor-obrebski/AssetsCompiler/README.md

 `./bin/minify`

 To make life even easier you should consider use Minifer view helpers.
-We can provide two view helpers.
+Minfier provides two view helpers for you.
 You can use in very similiar way to adding normal, static js and css files.

 ```php